SciVisContest2023/sciviscontest2023.github.io/content/data/dataLocation.md

 weight: 2
 ---

+The data contains:
+- Number of ensemble members
+- Number of neurons
+- number of connections
+- calcium information
+- simulation statistics
+- ...

 The simulation produces a number of text files.
 The data consists of different simulation runs each saved to their own folder.

 As the simulation can be efficiently run on a cluster of computing nodes, MPI information is included within the files and names by a leading MPI thread ID, which can be ignored.

 Each folder has the same setup explained in the following: